wxWidgets/wxWidgets/docs/readme.txt

-wxWidgets 3.2.0 Release Notes
+wxWidgets 3.2.0-rc1 Release Notes
 =============================

-Welcome to the new stable release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.
+Welcome to the release candidate of the new stable release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.

 wxWidgets allows you to write native-looking GUI applications for all the major desktop platforms and also helps with abstracting the differences in the non-GUI